Are Gibson Basses Any Good

 Thunderbird

 The Gibson Thunderbird Bass comes with two T-Bird humbuckers and a 3-point bridge.
-It’s finished with a nitrocellulose lacquer that is designed to enhance the tone.
+It’s finished with a nitrocellulose lacquer designed to enhance the tone.
 It’s also been upgraded with a rosewood fingerboard and upgraded output jacks.

 The Gibson Thunderbird Bass is available in a variety of finishes.
 The non-reverse version is finished with high-gloss nitrocellulose lacquer.
 It’s also available in vintage sunburst.